 In 2008, the U.S. ratified the amended Annex VI to the MARPOL Convention, addressing air pollution from ships, which went into effect in 2009.
 In December 2009, the EPA announced its intention to publish final amendments to the emission standards for new marine diesel engines installed on ships flagged or registered in the United States that are consistent with standards required under recent amendments to Annex VI of MARPOL.
 The new regulations include near-term standards that began in 2011 for newly built engines requiring more efficient use of engine technologies in use today and long-term standards beginning in 2016 requiring an 80 percent reduction in nitrogen oxide emissions below current standards.
 The CAA also requires states to adopt State Implementation Plans, or "SIPs," designed to attain air quality standards.
 Several SIPs regulate emissions resulting from vessel loading and unloading operations by requiring the installation of vapor control equipment.
 In addition, some individual states, including California, have attempted to regulate vessel emissions within state waters.
 The California Air Resources Board recently adopted Ocean-Going Vessel ("OGV") fuel content regulations that would apply to all vessels sailing within 24 nautical miles off the California coast and whose itineraries call for them to enter California ports, terminal facilities or estuarine waters.
 Changes to the OGV rule in 2012 included more stringent sulfur limits on marine gas oil used by commercial vessels in California waters.
-We do not expect current U.S. requirements to have a material effect on our operations, and the OGV requirements are not expected to be applicable because our vessels typically do not enter California ports.
+We do expect current U.S. requirements to have a significant effect on our operations for certain of our vessels.

-New or more stringent air emission regulations which may be adopted could require significant capital expenditures to retrofit vessels and could otherwise increase our operating costs.
+New or more stringent air emission regulations which may be adopted could require significant capital expenditures to retrofit vessels and could otherwise increase our investment and operating costs.